Year-End Donation Request

 Let me know if you would like to unsubscribe.
 This issue and back issues are available at: www.BeckerGOP.com.

 Nothing in this newsletter constitutes legal advice.
 I am not an attorney and do not play one on TV.
 This newsletter is not sanctioned by the GOP, ORP, or any organization, or affiliation.
-I am fully and solely responsible for its content.
+Much of it is simply my opinion.
+I am fully and solely responsible for my opinion.
 Although I strive for accuracy, this is not “The Gospel according to John.”
 Additionally, I don’t necessarily try to be “fair and balanced.”
 After all, I didn’t get into politics to be a news reporter.
 My agenda is to influence public policy consistent with Southern Ohio conservative values.
 For more information on my motivations or how to get involved, see: What is a Central Committee?